npg70/galbreath-old/people/galbraith-elizabeth-1841.md

 Prior to this James Galbraith, launched the ship "Margaret Galbraith" in 1868,[^clyde2] named after this wife.

-Just a conciendence that Flemming's wife was a Galbraith, and the Galbraith shipbuilder named his ship after Fleming?
+Just a conciendence that Fleming's wife was a Galbraith, and the Galbraith shipbuilder named his ship after Fleming?
 I assumed Fleming approved the loan for the ship.

 881 Census https://www.findmypast.com/transcript?id=GBC/1881/0017950203&expand=true